Dex Takes a Holiday: Plot

 Rita (Julie Benz) takes the kids out of town for a wedding, leaving Dexter (Michael C. Hall) alone for three days.
-Rejoicing his "vacation", Dexter intends to use it to target a new victim: Zoey Kruger (Christina Cox), a Pembroke Pines police officer suspected of having killed her husband and child, while a man, Darius Rae, was framed and killed during the home invasion.
+Rejoicing his "vacation", Dexter intends to use it to target a new victim: Zoey Kruger (Christina Cox), a Pembroke Pines police officer suspected of having killed her husband and child, while a man, Darius Rey, was framed and killed during the home invasion.

 As he gathers evidence, Dexter visits Zoey's house during an open house, hoping to find gloves that may confirm her involvement.
 He checks her garbage disposal, discovering blood and gunshot residue.
-Later, he is pulled over his car by Zoey, who has discovered his job at Miami Metro.
+Later, he is pulled over in his car by Zoey, who has discovered his job at Miami Metro.
 She lets him go, but warns him to stay away from her.
 The Trinity Killer (John Lithgow) stalks a man outside a bar, and then provokes him into punching him.
 Sensing a pattern, Lundy (Keith Carradine) visits a hotel where a previous murder occurred thirty years prior, and runs into Trinity.
 Trinity evades Lundy, aware that he has been discovered.

-To attract Zoey, Dexter requests Darius Rae's file, causing her to follow him.
+To attract Zoey, Dexter requests Darius Rey's file, causing her to follow him.
 She confronts him at a gas station, and Dexter makes it clear he knows she killed her family and will report it.
 Zoey threatens to accuse him of raping her, which Dexter disputes as the blood pattern will not be in her favor.
 Angel (David Zayas) and LaGuerta (Lauren Vélez) question over revealing their relationship, so they each ask Dexter for advice.
 Debra (Jennifer Carpenter) continues debating over her feelings for Lundy, especially when Anton (David Ramsey) starts to feel jealous.
 That night, she visits him at his hotel room, where they have sex.

 As Dexter anticipates, Zoey sneaks into his house to kill him, only to be sedated instead.
 He takes her to her daughter's room, where he has staged her fleeing the country while evidence will be sent to close her case.
 Dexter concludes she killed her family to avoid her responsibilities and to feel free, which she confirms.
 He kills her and returns home in time to clean up just before Rita and the kids arrive.
 Elsewhere, Debra and Lundy talk over their encounter as she leaves the hotel's parking lot.
 Suddenly, an assailant shoots them, critically wounding Debra and killing Lundy.
 The assailant robs Lundy and flees the scene.
 Debra says "stay with me" before losing consciousness.